Happy-Coders-Private-Limited/Wordpress-MSG91-OTP/readme.txt

 * License: GPLv2 or later
 * License URI: https://www.gnu.org/licenses/gpl-2.0.html

-OTP login for WordPress/WooCommerce using MSG91 API with full-screen and popup forms, automatic SMS alerts for orders and registrations — and now WhatsApp OTP support for login.
+Secure OTP login for WordPress & WooCommerce using SMS and WhatsApp.
+Send automated order alerts with the MSG91 API.
+Be passwordless!

 == Description ==